Candidate Filing Deadline – April 8, 2024 – 4:00 PM

 - June 11

 - Polling location (Cavalier County Courthouse – 901 3rd Street, Langdon, ND) will be open from 9 am to 7 pm CT

-*Please note that for voters that may need special assistance in reading or marking their ballot, an assistive ballot marking device will be available in the Courthouse during normal business hours beginning forty days prior to the election through election day.
+*Please note that for voters that may need special assistance in reading or marking their ballot, an assistive ballot marking device will be available in the Auditor’s Office at the Courthouse during normal business hours beginning forty days prior to the election through election day.